kos59125/DynamicProxy/README.md

 Logger.LogMessage("Hello, World.", Console.Out);
 ```

-Of course this produces a compilation error because builder does not implement IRecordable.
+Of course this produces a compilation error because Console.Out does not implement IRecordable.
 We can use DynamicProxy here like this:

 ```csharp